Where should I travel? How to choose a destination

 Some suggestions for newbies for choosing a destination

 I already discussed concerns about terrorist attacks in my earlier post, but sometimes other worries come up.
 If you are an inexperienced traveler, you might look at independent travel with some trepidation.
-If that describes how you are feeling, I would suggest starting with an “easier” destination.
+If that describes how you’re feeling, I would suggest starting with an “easier” destination: one that’s closer to your comfort zone.
 In my mind, that means it should have:

 My recommendations for people who are just dipping their toes into independent travel:

-Please don’t be offended if your country is not listed; I haven’t been everywhere and I don’t feel comfortable recommending a place where I haven’t been.
-I’ve also left out lots of places I loved (France, Spain, Malawi, Egypt, Israel, Romania, China, Japan, Guatemala, Guadeloupe) but that don’t seem to me to be quite such good places for a first-time independent traveler.
+Please don’t be offended if your country is not listed.
+I haven’t been everywhere – all of South America is still, I hope, in my future – and I don’t feel comfortable recommending a place where I haven’t been.
+I’ve also left out lots of places I loved (France, Spain, Malawi, Egypt, Israel, Romania, China, Japan, Lebanon, Guatemala, Guadeloupe, Thailand) but that don’t seem to me to be quite such good places for a first-time independent traveler.

 Other circumstances